uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 module spider julia
 ```

-The Julia modules depend on the `gcc/8.3.0` module, which is loaded by default when logging in to Discovery.
+The Julia modules depend on the `gcc/8.3.0` module, which is loaded by default when logging in.
 This module needs to be loaded first because Julia was built with the GCC 8.3.0 compiler.

 In Slurm job scripts, the `gcc` module should be loaded explicitly before loading Julia: